dwightjack/yuzu/packages/application/docs/sandbox.md

 You can also pass custom properties or CSS matchers for a component in order to alter the default options and element matching selector:

-In the following example `Counter` will be initialized on elements matching `'.myCustomCounter'` CSS selector.
+In the following example `Counter` will be initialized on elements matching the `'.my-custom-counter'` CSS selector.

 ```js
 const sandbox = new Sandbox({